Before cracking the hollow-cast toy soldiers process in 1893, Britains manufactured friction tin toys.

 The company continually produced the miniature metal soldiers, except for time-outs during the two world wars, until 1966 when plastics took over.
 It wasn't until 1983 that the next all-metal figure made a return back to the Britains line-up.
 The brand is now owned by Ertl, which uses the Britains' name for its collectables ranges.

-What's your 'Britains' worth?
-Here are some recently sold items (Australia):
+What's your Britains worth in 2021?
+Here are some recently sold items.